 Introduction

-I turned a Raspberry Pi 4B into a mobile signals intelligence platform that runs headless in a case, logs every Wi-Fi network it passes, captures packets, records GPS coordinates for every device it sees, and scans for cell towers.
-All accessible remotely from anywhere in the world through a reverse SSH tunnel.
+I turned a Raspberry Pi 4B into a mobile RF intelligence platform that runs headless, logs every Wi-Fi network it passes with GPS coordinates, captures packets, scans LTE bands for cell towers, and is accessible remotely from anywhere through a reverse SSH tunnel.

 The Hardware

-• Alfa AWUS036AXML - dual-band Wi-Fi adapter with MediaTek MT7921AU chipset, supports monitor mode natively on Linux
+• Alfa AWUS036AXML - dual-band Wi-Fi adapter, MediaTek MT7921AU chipset, native monitor mode on Linux

-• HackRF One - software defined radio covering 1 MHz to 6 GHz for cell tower scanning
+• HackRF One - SDR covering 1 MHz to 6 GHz for LTE cell scanning

-• VPS (DigitalOcean) - acts as a relay for the reverse SSH tunnel
+• VPS (DigitalOcean) - relay for the reverse SSH tunnel

 Kismet Wardriving

-Kismet is the wardriving engine.
-It runs the Alfa adapter in monitor mode and passively captures every beacon frame in range without sending a single packet.
-No active probing, no deauth, completely passive.
+Kismet runs the Alfa adapter in monitor mode and passively captures every beacon frame in range - no active probing, no packets sent.

-• .kismet - SQLite database with every device, MAC, SSID, encryption type, signal strength, and GPS coordinate
+• .kismet - SQLite database with every device: MAC, SSID, encryption type, signal strength, GPS coordinate

-• .wiglecsv - ready to upload to WiGLE.net, the global wardriving database
+• .wiglecsv - ready to upload to WiGLE.net

 • .pcapng - raw packet capture, open in Wireshark

-• .gpx - GPS track of the entire route
+• .gpx - GPS track of the route

-The web UI runs at port 2501 and shows a live map with every detected network plotted as you drive.
-You can access it from a phone on the same hotspot or tunnel it remotely.
+The web UI runs at port 2501 and shows a live map as you drive.
+Setup is in the wardriver repo:

 git clone https://github.com/CyberDiary2/wardriver.git